NVIDIA-AI-IOT/torch2trt/examples/contrib/quantization_aware_training/README.md

 RUN pip install termcolor graphviz

+## If you have followed instructions on main README.md file to install torch2trt using scripts/build_contrib.sh
+## You dont require rest of the steps

 RUN git clone https://github.com/NVIDIA/TensorRT.git /sw/TensorRT/

 ##Make sure that patch file is under the same folder where dockerfile is being called